prateekkumarweb/prateekkumar.in-archive/content/post/gnu-readline-for-tab-autocomplete-and-bash-like-history.md

 GNU Readline is an easy-to-use library for autocompleting using Tab key and bash like history using up/down array keys for interactive programs with command line interface.<!--more-->

-In this post, we will build an interactive program in c++ that uses GNU Readline library.
+In this post, we will build an interactive program in C++ that uses GNU Readline library.
 The program will take input from the user a number name and output the corresponding number.
 For, e.g. if the user enters `one`, the program will output `1`.
 The program will prompt for input again and again until the user quits by pressing `Ctrl+D`.